GoDaddy or Namecheap? We suggest Namecheap for domains. Here’s Why.

 Namecheap is a quick and easy process for registering a domain name.
 You simply use the search function to find a domain name you want, select the domain name extension and then create an account so you can pay and check out.

-GoDaddy on the other hand is a busy and messy website with a lot of different services and buttons to click on.
+GoDaddy on the other hand is a busy, colorful and confusing website with a lot of different services and buttons to click on.
 They also are overly aggressive with upsells.
 You don’t understand until you try to actually register a domain name with Godaddy.

 Even in the picture above you can get an idea what GoDaddy is like.
-Having $2.99 as the price but in small print it’s actually way more expensive long term.
+Having $2.99 as the price in big bold letters but in small print you can actually see the real price it will cost you long term.
 Look at how under the domain, they provide a lot more buttons like “register superamazingblog.us” and what not.

 Domain Name Extras